wdmcquinn/100-days-of-code/log.md

 **Today's Progress:** Today i watched some intros to contributing on github.
 I spend some time looking for a project i can contribute to.

+### Day 8: January 9th, 2018

+**Today'# Progrsss:** Had a lot to do around the house. i managed to do a few lessons on flexbox and helped Destiny with some Javascript woes she was going theough.

+### Day 9: Januaru 10th, 2018
+**Today's Progress:**  Went through the introduction to the grow witb google program.

+**Thoughts:** So excited.
+Infounf out i was selected fornthe Grow with Google Code Challenge Scholarship.
+I have 3 months to complete the first section and a chance to be invited to another 6 month peogram at the end of the first.